Tsingy de Namoroka

 Description

 The Tsingy de Namoroka (Tsingy of Namoroka) are located in the northwest of Madagaskar.
-The karst area with the impressive karren formations is protected by the National Park of Namoroka.
-It covers an area of 22,227 ha.
+The karst area with the impressive karren formations is protected by the Parc National des Tsingy de Namoroka (Tsingy of Namoroka National Park).
+It covers an area of 220 km², which includes dense dry semi-caducifolia forest, savannah, swampy areas, canyons and natural pools.
 The park is the source of four permanent rivers, the Ambatofolaka, Mandevy, Andriabe and Ambararata.
 The Ambararata river supplies the neighboring villages with drinking water.